adjust/cordova_sdk/README.md

 ### <a id="android-permissions"></a>Android permissions

-The Adjust SDK adds two permissions to your Android manifest file: `INTERNET` and `ACCESS_WIFI_STATE`.
+The Adjust SDK adds three permissions to your Android manifest file: `INTERNET`, `ACCESS_WIFI_STATE` and `ACCESS_NETWORK_STATE`.
 You can find this setting in the `plugin.xml` file of the Adjust SDK plugin:

 ```xml
 <config-file target="AndroidManifest.xml" parent="/manifest">